kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 1. Write a plugin and publish it as a `docker image` which, when run, copies the compiled plugin file to a predefined directory.
 2. Configure Gloo to load the plugin by running the image as an `initContainer` on the `extauth` deployment.
-This can be done by rendering the Gloo Helm chart with some value overrides or by modifying the Gloo installation manifest manually.
+This can be done by installing Gloo with some value overrides or by modifying the Gloo installation manifest manually.
 3. Reference your plugin in your Virtual Services for it to be invoked for requests matching particular virtual hosts or routes.